 Ability to work as part of a team as well as independently with a high degree of initiative required.

-Proficiency with Excel and Word required.
+Strong proficiency with Excel and Word required.

 MINIMUM PHYSICAL REQUIREMENTS